Maya Yoshida: Personal life

 Yoshida has two brothers: Mirei and Honami He later credited his older brother, Honami, for playing an important role in his football career.
 Before he was born, his name "Maya" was originally planned for a girl when his mother was pregnant.
 But the name was kept even if it was a boy who was born.
 Yoshida revealed on his blog on 26 September 2012 that he was married.
 Four years later, Yoshida revealed he was a first time father when his wife gave birth to a baby daughter.
 During his time at Southampton, Yoshida resided in Winchester.
-After spending seven years at Southampton, Yoshida revealed in an interview with SunSport that he's a permanent resident in the United Kingdom and feels 25 per cent English.
+After spending seven years at Southampton, Yoshida revealed in an interview with SunSport that he had become a permanent resident in the United Kingdom and feels 25 per cent English.

 His family runs a boarding house in Nagasaki for children who cannot go to high school.
-Growing up, Yoshida revealed he's a fan of Dragon Ball Z and had an entire collection until his Dad gave it to charity.
+Growing up, Yoshida revealed that he is a fan of the anime and manga series Dragon Ball Z, and had an entire collection of Dragon Ball Z memorabilia until his father donated them to charity.
 Yoshida reflected on this, saying it helped him to think generously and give back to society.
-In November 2007, Yoshida signed for an agency with Tetsuro Kiyooka, a FIFA Players' Agent (Sports agent), in hopes of moving to Europe.
-It worked when he joined VVV-Venlo, three years later after signing for Tetsuro Kiyooka.
-Since moving to Europe, Yoshida created his personal blog, where he reflected about his experience living and playing in a different continent.
-On every anniversary of the Atomic bombings, Yoshida, who is from Nagasaki, spoke out about the thoughts of the event.
+In November 2007, Yoshida affiliated himself with FIFA Players' Agent Tetsuro Kiyooka, in hopes of moving to Europe.
+It worked when he joined VVV-Venlo, three years after becoming Kiyooka's client.
+Since moving to Europe, Yoshida created a personal blog, where he reflected about his experience living and playing in a different continent.
+On every anniversary of the Atomic bombings, Yoshida, who is from Nagasaki, spoke out about his thoughts of the event.